The Health And Safety Of Our Clients, Volunteers And Staff Is Our Primary Concern.

 A Special Thank You From Our Executive Director

 In the days before COVID-19, people said thank you in many different ways.
 Often it was with a card or flowers.
-Sometimes it was with a gift or even just a personal visit.
+Sometimes it was with a gift or even just a personal visit and a hug.
 And the thank you was recognition for someone doing something unexpected or helping in a special way.

-These amazing acts of compassion are demonstrations of a palliative approach to care.
+Every amazing act of compassion is a demonstration of a palliative approach to care.
 They are also why thanks are so important right now.

 Thank you for caring.
 Thank you for going above and beyond.
 Thank you for being an outstanding example of our hospice palliative care foundational philosophy – You matter because you are you, and you matter to the end of your life.

 Thank you for understanding and being sensitive to the reality that we all must work together to prevent the spread of COVID-19.